Minneapolis shooting: What we know and don't know

 "Right now, we don't know," according to the mayor's statement.
 "I assume the BCA will ask that question as part of their ongoing investigation, and I hope and anticipate we'll get answers as soon as possible."

-The Minneapolis Police's body camera policy went into effect just over six months ago, she said.
+The body camera policy went into effect just over six months ago, she said.

 In failing to turn on their body cameras, the American Civil Liberties Union of Minnesota accused the officers of thwarting "the public's right to know" what happened to Ruszczyk.